farcasterxyz/contracts/docs/docs.md

 The Name Registry contract issues Farcaster names (fnames) for the Farcaster network.

 An `fname` is an ERC-721 token that represents a unique name like @alice.
 An fname can have up to 16 characters that include lowercase letters, numbers or hyphens.
 It should that match the regular expression `^[a-zA-Z0-9-]{1,16}$`.
 The address that owns an fname is known as the `custody address`.
 The contract implements a [recovery system](#3-recovery-system) that protects users if they lose access to this address.
+Similar to IDs, Farcaster Names also begin in the invitable state, where they can only be registered by a pre-determined address.
+The owner can disable trusted registration which then allows anyone to register an fname.

 Fnames can be registered for up to a year by paying the registration fee, similar to domain names.
 Unlike most ERC-721 tokens, minting the token does not imply permanent ownership.
 Registration uses a two-phase commit reveal system to prevent frontrunning.